-Arkansas Department of Environmental Quality Air Division ATTN: Compliance Inspector Supervisor Post Office Box 8913 Little Rock, AR 72219
+Arkansas Department of Pollution Control and Ecology Air Division ATTN: Compliance Inspector Supervisor Post Office Box 8913 Little Rock, AR 72219

-- 8. Pursuant to 40 C.F.R.
-70.6(a)(3)(iii)(B), §26.7 of Regulation #26, and §19.601 and 19.602 of Regulation #19, all deviations from permit requirements, including those attributable to upset conditions as defined in the permit shall be reported to the Department.
-An initial report shall be made to the Department by the next business day after the occurrence.
+- 8. Pursuant to 40 CFR 70.6(a)(3)(iii)(B), §26.7 of Regulation #26, and §19.6 of Regulation #19, all deviations from permit requirements, including those attributable to upset conditions as defined in the permit shall be reported to the Department.
+An initial report shall be made to the Department within the next business day.
 The initial report may be made by telephone and shall include: - a.
 The facility name and location, - b.
 The process unit or emission source which is deviating from the permit limit, - c.
-The permit limit, including the identification of pollutants, from which deviation occurs, - d.
+The permit limit, including the identification of pollutants, from which deviation occurs. - d.
 The date and time the deviation started, - e.
 The duration of the deviation, - f.
 The average emissions during the deviation, - g.
-The probable cause of such deviations,
+The probable cause of such deviations, - h.

-- h.
 Any corrective actions or preventive measures taken or being taken to prevent such deviations in the future, and - i.
 The name of the person submitting the report.

 A full report shall be made in writing to the Department within five (5) business days of discovery of the occurrence and shall include in addition to the information required by initial report a schedule of actions to be taken to eliminate future occurrences and/or to minimize the amount by which the permits limits are exceeded and to reduce the length of time for which said limits are exceeded.
-If the permittee wishes, they may submit a full report in writing (by facsimile, overnight courier, or other means) by the next business day after discovery of the occurrence and such report will serve as both the initial report and full report.
+If the permittee wishes, they may submit a full report in writing (by facsimile, overnight courier, or other means) within one business day of discovery of the occurrence and such report will serve as both the initial report and full report.